nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version improves the demo page.
-One part is to use 'updateSource' for bintu multistream functionality.
+One part is to use 'updateSource' htmlFor bintu multistream functionality.

 ### **Changelog**

 ### Improved

 - clean up demo ui
-- use 'updateSource' for bintu multistream switch
+- use 'updateSource' htmlFor bintu multistream switch
 - update player only if streams changed

 ## **[3.13.3]**